GeometryMap

 Source

-Write the jacobians, their determinants, and the normals at the physical points for the entity with index entity_index into jacobians, jdets and normals.
+Write the jacobians, their inverses, their determinants, and the normals at the physical points for the entity with index entity_index into jacobians, inverse_jacobians, jdets and normals.

-jacobians should have shape [geometry_dimension, entity_topology_dimension, npts] and use column-major ordering; jdets should have shape [npts]; normals should have shape [geometry_dimension, npts] and use column-major ordering
+jacobians should have shape [geometry_dimension, entity_topology_dimension, npts] and use column-major ordering; inverse_jacobians should have shape [entity_topology_dimension, geometry_dimension, npts] and use column-major ordering; jdets should have shape [npts]; normals should have shape [geometry_dimension, npts] and use column-major ordering

 Implementors§